Team Members wanted!

 Term: Seasonal, temporary employment (mid-June through August or early September)

-Job Description: Seeking up to four qualified individuals to work as part of a team conducting research-grade surveys of aquatic native and invasive plants.
+Job Description: Seeking up to two qualified individuals to work as part of a team conducting research-grade surveys of aquatic native and invasive plants.
 This research is part of a project to map the distribution of aquatic invasive species across the state.
 Surveys will be performed by boat (motor boat and canoe) at lakes and rivers in New York State.
+This position will also compose of terrestrial invasive species surveys and management within the Adirondack Park.
+Applicants should be comfortable with learning terrestrial management techniques using herbicides.
 This position is based out of Saranac Lake, NY, but the team will be in the field 3-4 days each week.
-Camping Monday through Thursday is required for distant survey locations for the entire season (about four weeks of the summer).
+Camping Monday through Thursday is required for distant survey locations occasionally across the entire season (about four-five weeks of the summer).
 Most weeks we will be surveying in the Saranac Lake area (within a 1-3 hour drive daily) where crew members can sleep at their apartments in the Saranac Lake Area.

-Selected individuals will work directly with other Research Assistants and Adirondack Research’s Director Dr. Ezra Schwartzberg.
+Selected individuals will work directly with other Research Assistants, The Invasive Species Program Coordinator and Adirondack Research’s Director Dr. Ezra Schwartzberg.

 We would love to welcome a team photographer this year.
 If you have photography interests, please consider applying.